moltenwolfcub/craftia/README.md

 - Potion Panda = `panda`

 Say for instance you wanted to become WolfWing you would run `/tag @s add wwing`.

+Don't become multiple people at once as it gets weird with commands.
+Run `/tag @s remove ` and then the special code.